markusmoenig/Eldiron/docs/docs/characters_items/visual_scripting.md

 region.post.saturation = 0.7
 ```

-In the visual scripting editor these are just normal **variable assignment** rows.
+In the visual scripting editor these are normal **variable assignment** rows.
 The variable cell stores the full path, while the UI may show a shorter display label for readability.

+## World Events

+The **World Event** command block calls `world_event(event, value)`.

+Use it from character, item, or region visual scripts when the local script should ask the World script to handle a global task.
+For example, a dungeon exit tile can send `dungeon_exit` with `id()` as the value, and the World script can rebuild the next dungeon level and move that player to the new entrance.

+The World script receives the event through its normal `event(event, value)` handler.
+Use **Build Procedural** in the World script to rebuild the current procedural region, then **Teleport Entity** when the event value is an entity id that should be moved to a destination sector.